When it comes to driving neuro-inclusion, every organisation has different challenges.

 The Equality Act 2010 imposes a duty to make reasonable adjustments to avoid putting a disabled person at a substantial disadvantage in relation to a relevant matter in comparison with persons who are not disabled.

-Not every neurodiverse employee will consider themselves disabled, but they are still protected under the Equality Act 2010.
+Not every employee with neuro-differences will consider themselves disabled, but they are still protected under the Equality Act 2010.

 What’s important to think about is that these adjustments should not sit outside existing policies and HR frameworks.